erl67/Breakout3D/README.md

 Board will rotate based on score, 50% score bonus when moving

 Score scales based on block height.
-You earn points on the first level by breaking blocks, changing to catching blocks.
+You earn points on the level 1 by breaking blocks, changing to catching blocks on level 2.

 ## Controls: